EU and MPs collaborating to block Brexit, claims Boris Johnson

 Advertising

-He added it could cause “irreparable damage” to the union of the UK, and hit out at “those who are pulling the strings in Downing Street, those who are setting the strategy”.
+He said it could cause “irreparable damage” to the union of the UK, and hit out at “those who are pulling the strings in Downing Street, those who are setting the strategy”.

 Mr Hammond also warned that trying to “bypass Parliament” to force through a no-deal Brexit would “provoke a constitutional crisis”.